Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 PROJECT TITLE: SUPERSTORE SALES DATA ANALYSIS

-PROJECT AIM:

-Conduct end-to-end analysis of Superstore sales data to uncover trends and determine factors affecting sales and profitability.
+PROJECT AIM: To conduct end-to-end analysis of Superstore sales data to uncover trends and determine factors affecting sales and profitability.

 TOOLS USED: PostgreSQL, Python